 Oregon Historical Society

 OHS also operates educational programs for children and adults, and provides smaller exhibits that travel around the state.
-Website content is also available across the state through the OHS historical time-line entitled TIMEWEB.
+Web site content is also available across the state through the OHS digital history projects, including the Oregon History Project, The Oregon Encyclopedia and the Oregon TimeWeb.

-The Museum is open Monday through Saturday, 10 a.m. to 5 p.m., Sunday, 12 p.m. to 5 p.m.
-The admission fee covers entrance to both the museum and library (OHS members are free).
+The museum is open Monday through Saturday, 10 a.m. to 5 p.m., and Sunday, 12 p.m. to 5 p.m.
+Admission covers entrance to both the museum and library (OHS members are free).
 Multnomah County residents are also admitted free due to the passing of a modest levy in November 2010.

 Address: 1200 SW Park Ave., Portland 97205